AoufNihed/SELConnect/README.md

-# SELPROTOPY_RAAS
+# SELConnect

 ## Overview
-SELPROTOPY_RAAS is a Python-based automation toolkit designed to streamline the configuration and protection settings of SEL relays (such as SEL-710, SEL-751) using Python, QuickSet, and RTAC.
+SELConnect is a Python-based automation toolkit designed to streamline the configuration and protection settings of SEL relays (such as SEL-710, SEL-751) using Python, QuickSet, and RTAC.
 The system automates the generation of relay configuration files from a centralized Master CSV, eliminating manual programming and reducing human error.

 ## Technical Architecture
 - **Python Automation**: Core scripts parse a Master CSV containing all relay settings and generate individual configuration files for each relay.